orbit-mvi/orbit-mvi/README.md

 functionality with additional features provided through optional modules.

 Orbit supports using various async/stream frameworks at the same time so it is perfect for legacy codebases.
-For example, it can support both RxJava 2 and coroutines if you are in the process of migrating from one to the other.
+For example, it can support both [RxJava](orbit-core/docs/rxjava.md) and coroutines if you are in the process of migrating from one to the other.

 At the very least you will need the `orbit-core` module to get started, alternatively include one of the other modules which already include